ethereum-optimism/optimism/specs/proposals.md

 If there is no newly finalized output, the service continues querying until it receives one.
 It then submits this output, and the appropriate timestamp, to the [L2 Output Commitment](#l2-output-commitment-smart-contract) contract's `appendL2Output()` function.
 The timestamp MUST be the next multiple of the `SUBMISSION_INTERVAL` value.

+> **Note regarding future work:** In the initial version of the system, the proposer will be the same entity as the
+> sequencer, which is a trusted role.
+In the future proposers will need to submit a bond in order to post L2 output
+> roots, and some or all of this bond may be taken in the event of a faulty proposal.

 ## L2 Output Commitment Construction